Simon House, Mount Eliza: Design

-Bell has been influenced by the architecture and gardens of Japan.
+Bell was influenced by the architecture and gardens of Japan.
 As a countryman, he feels, when in the city, a hunger for the freedom of sky and vegetation.
 He thinks that a building must stand in spectacular relationship to its environment.
 With the pool and terrace positioned in the centre of the house, the engagement between the indoor and outdoor spaces then became ambiguous.
 It creates a sense of feeling when one is inside, it will feels like outdoors and when one is outside it will feels like indoors.
-One of his design principal was that he thinks of views or views from the building first, instead of the form of the building.
-Therefore, glass panels are used across the living and dining areas to capture the view of the bay.
+One of his design principles was that he thinks of views or views from the building first, instead of the form of the building.